2019 ACEN Research Grants

 The grants are intended to:

-- build the capacity of ACEN members to undertake research into WIL
+• build the capacity of ACEN members including early career researchers and higher degree research students to undertake research into WIL

 Funding and Reporting Requirements

-These research grants are valued at a maximum of $10,000 plus GST each and should be completed within a twelve-month period.
+These research grants are valued at a maximum of $10,000 plus GST for each full Research Grant and $5,000 plus GST for ECR grants.
+The projects should be completed within a twelve-month period.
 Funding will be paid at the commencement of the project on provision of an invoice from the institution.
 Any unspent funds must be returned to ACEN at the end of the project.